Sales Dialer Software

 Robo-dialers, or computerized calling systems, operate without any actual human telemarketer on the other line.
 Though this practice is only legal in certain cases (see the 2015 amendment to the TCPA ruling), some vendors still provide software that supports robo-dialing.

-On the other hand, call center software focuses more on inbound call routing even though it may include dialer functionality.
+On the other hand, contact center software focuses more on inbound call routing even though it may include dialer functionality.
 Some call center software may also have features around support tickets or customer satisfaction surveys.

 What is a Predictive Dialer?

-Predictive dialers call multiple (often three) phone numbers simultaneously on separate phone lines in order to maximize efficiency.
+Predictive dialers call multiple (often three) phone numbers simultaneously on separate phone lines to maximize efficiency.
 They optimize sales calls by using information about sales rep availability and the probability of a call being answered to place calls.
 This allows the software to determine the dialing rate and/or which numbers to dial.

 Vendors and sales reps both acknowledge these risks and disadvantages of predictive dialing.
 However, because predictive dialers achieve a higher call velocity than alternatives, they remain somewhat popular.